samuelwilliams413/samuelwilliams413.github.io/tg/jojo/main.md

 Outside of your turn you may take one small action.
 Examples include: 5ft step, drop an item, press a button.

+### Conflict

+Combat needs to be cinematic.
+As long as you have resolve you can keep fighting, how this translates is a best first-to-three.
+Players and enemeies will do combat, describing actions, and countering each other.
+If they manage to make it past their enemies and hurt them, they win the trade.
+If you repeatedly make it past their defences (3 times) they are defeated, if you manage to completely bypass their defences you may Ora-Ora.

+E.g.

+Combat 1

+Combat 2

+After

 # Example

 ## Death Shits

 The idea of this stand comes from the song Guilotine by Death Grips, specifically the repeated line "IT GOES IT GOES IT GOES.
 GUILOTINE!"
-My user Ride's stand creates slow unstopable steel blades that travel through the air.
+My user Ride's stand creates slow unstoppable steel blades that travel through the air.
 To constrain the abilty the DM and I agree the blades can only ever move at walking speed.
 Because of this we agree that the stand is class C.

 Picking my stands stats I want the blades to be powerful, so I make power A. It doesn't need to be fast, or have a super long range, so i make speed and range both C. I know that i want to do all kinds of ass pullery (e.g. standing on the blades to levitate, using the blades to pull open things) so I'll make potential an A. That leaves me 15 points.
 Basically a B and a C between precision and durability.
 Precision feels important, so I make it a B.